robinz62/competitive-programming/README.md

 All code committed to this repo has received AC verdict, though not necessarily optimal (wrt theoretical running time).
-Code submitted to contests with partial scoring (i.e. Codechef) may also not have received full points.
+Code submitted to contests with partial scoring (i.e. Codechef) may also not have received full points (usually mentioned at the top of the file).

 ## Java setup/workflow